MichMich/MMM-Toon/README.md

-# Module: MMM-Toon
+# MagicMirror Module: MMM-Toon
-This MagicMirror modules allows you to show Toon data on your MagicMirror.
+A Magic Mirror Module for your Toon® Smart Thermostat.

 ## Example